 Kids Eat Right Month

-Weekly Try Day Friday Food Feature that will be posted to on social media:
+The 2017 weekly Try Day Friday Food Feature that was posted on social media:

 Week 1: Purple Carrots – brought to you by K-State Research and Extension Sedgwick County